- Animal Control

 The Detective Bureau has many responsibilities, including Firearms Background Checks, handing of Public Information such as press releases, Megan's Law Sex Offender registration, town volunteer background checks, maintaining the department's evidence and evidence room and follow-up investigations of criminal offenses reported to the agency.

 The Support Services Division of the Morris Plains Police Department is responsible for overseeing many important aspects of the Department.
-Lieutenant Michael Rolph is in command of this division and oversees their daily activities.
-These activities include the School Crossing Guards, Community Policing activities, Community Service and Animal Control.
-Lt.
-Rolph also oversees the Patrol Division Fleet as well as all town events, such as the Fireworks and Memorial Day Parade.
+Some of the activities include the School Crossing Guards, Community Policing activities, Community Service and Animal Control.
+The Support Services Commander also oversees the Patrol Division Fleet as well as all town events, such as the Fireworks and Memorial Day Parade.

 The Morris Plains Police Department Records Bureau is located within the Police Department on the First Floor of the Municipal Building.
 This division is headed by Detective Sergeant Rapp, and has multiple vital responsibilities within the police department, including Alarm Billing, disbursement of agency reports (discovery), and other municipal forms.